Frequently asked questions concerning applications and assessments can be found on our applicants' FAQ page.

 How can we find out more about Peterhouse?

 Parents and carers are welcome to attend our Open Days, however please note that if sessions are oversubscribed then priority will be given to prospective applicants.
 Unfortunately it is not possible to offer parents accommodation on our Open Days.
-If you can't make it to one of our Open Days, the Admissions Team are happy to show you and your son or daughter around Peterhouse at another time, or to answer any questions by phone or email.
-Please do get in touch if you would like to arrange such a visit.
+If you can't make it to one of our Open Days, the Admissions Team are happy to answer any questions by phone or email.

-How can we help our son or daughter choose the right course?
+How can we help our child choose the right course?

-What kind of job can my son or daughter get after they graduate?
+What kind of job can my child get after they graduate?

-My son or daughter has additional needs - will they be able to find support?
+My child has additional needs - will they be able to find support?

 How should candidates prepare for interview?